 For La Silla, execution of ToOs on a given night will be scheduled on a given night only if the activation reaches the Observatory no later than 16:00 LCT.
 Activations arriving after that time may be executed on a best effort basis during the current night provided that they do not require a setup change; if they cannot be executed on the activation night, they will automatically be rescheduled for the next night.
 Execution of activations received after 16:00 LCT for which the instrument setup needs to be modified will be postponed to the next night.

 Restrictions and Override Policies

 ToO observations should be executed during service mode.
 There is no restriction as to how much time a ToO can use during service mode other than the time limit and/or number of trigger imposed by the OPC or DDTC.
-Note that unlike for normal programs, the time accounting for ToO programmes is made on the basis of the actual time invested in executing the observations, taking into account all operational overheads, which may include the change of focal station of the telescope.
+The time accounting for ToO programmes is made on the basis of the actual time invested in executing the observations, taking into account all operational overheads, which may include the change of focal station of the telescope.

-If the request can only be done during a visitor night, the policies re different for La Silla and Paranal.
+If the request can only be done during a visitor night, the policies are different for La Silla and Paranal.